rbritto82/Getting-Cleaning-Data-Project/codebook.md

 To create the requested tidy data set, I used the function aggregate.
 The result was written as both txt and csv files.

+The variables of the tidy data set are described below.
 ===============================================================================================================================================================================================================

    subject 'ID of the subject.'